 What is my job now?
 To be honest I am no longer sure.
 Recently a friend of mine is looking to move from one IT position to another.
 He has a background in IT so he has heard about Microsoft Teams but has not played with it specifically.
-But believes that there is an opportunity for growth in his company if he jumps onto this bandwagan.
-So the question was: what do I need to know to manage Teams?
+But believes that there is an opportunity for growth in his company if he jumps onto this bandwagon.
+The question was: what do I need to know to manage Teams?

 When I started thinking about this this picture summed up my thoughts.

-Teams is a collection of a million pieces so you need to know just about everything in the Office 365 stack to be good.
+Teams is a collection of a million pieces, so you need to know just about everything in the Office 365 stack to be good.
 But what does that mean since it keeps getting bigger and bigger.
 What is helpful is fellow MVP Jonathan McKinney wrote a blog article long ago about what it meant to be a Lync Architect.
-So starting with his content I decided to create what it means to manage Teams.
+Starting with his content I decided to create what it means to manage Teams.

-Since there is no such thing as a Teams Administrator and no company is most likely hiring for this postion yet.
+Since there is no such thing as a Teams Administrator and no company is most likely hiring for this position yet.
 Individuals are going to be coming to Microsoft Teams from somewhere else, like Skype for Business or SharePoint.
-Further more, there might be a whole host of admins who will be coming from a non-Microsoft world.
+Furthermore, there might be a whole host of admins who will be coming from a non-Microsoft world.
 Maybe they are coming from Slack, Chime or Zoom.
-So what do I need to know to be good at my job.
-So I started with the list from Jonathan and added to it.
+What do I need to know to be good at my job.
+I started with the list from Jonathan and added to it.
 I also followed his format because it made lots of sense in my head.